jamalnasir/travel-plan/README.md

 - O(n) in showMyJourney method inside Planner class.

 So, total of O(3n) complexity is used to process and render the results.

+# Extending the API

+We can easily extend the API to incorporate new types of transportation by following the below steps.

+- Create a specialised class inside the src directory with the namespace ```Nasir\Multibank```.
+- Extend this class from JourneyStrip class and implement all the required methods from the parent class.
+- Add the type to the PassFactory class so that Planner class can get the appropriate object.
+- run ```composer dumpautoload``` once all done to load the newly added class in autoload file.